Read-The-Question/rtq-review/src/pages/md/owners/owner_bs_all.md

 Let the cost of a banana (in $\text{pence}$) $= b$

-It is really important to use the right units in calculations and convert where required.
+It is really important to use the right units in calculations and convert where required .
 Let's convert all the costs into $\text{pence}$.

 As per the question,